gauravshelangia/large-file-processor/readme.md

 1. Login to MySql using command `mysql -u root -p` (enter password then)
 2. Create tables using db-init.sql file with command: `mysql -u root -p postman < large-file-processor/conf/db-init.sql`
 3. Clone this repo and cd to the project directory
-4. Build application using comman `mvn clean install`
+4. Build application using command `mvn clean install`
     - Check your maven installation it could be different command like maven instead of mvn
 5. Run Application using command: `java -jar target/large-file-processor-1.0-SNAPSHOT.jar `